obsidiansystems/ledger-app-sui/docs/apdu.md

 ### GET_PUBKEY

-Returns the public key at the given derivation path.
+Returns the public key and the address for the given derivation path.

 #### Encoding